Metropolitan Competition

 How often are the games?

-Weekly played on a Sunday afternoon in February and March.
+Weekly played on a Sunday afternoon.

 Games will be played at 1pm on Sunday afternoons at grounds nominated by you.